Go to France in 2021 - YES YOU CAN !

 However, don't get over-worried about this aspect.
 If you take the example of an accommodation at 2000 Euros; at a rate of 1.15 it's 1739 GBP, at 1.10 it's 1818 GBP.
 Is £79 more really going to stop you booking your holiday?

-There is strong evidence to suggest that the epidemic is now evolving towards a low level.
-The extent of disruptions experienced in 2020 would seem to be unlikely to happen again.
+Whilst the evolution of the epidemic is unknown, the possibilities of a vaccine being available in 2021 will ease the travel situation.
+The extent of disruptions experienced in 2020 would seem to be unlikely to happen again, as the travel market is now prepared.
 You can see our Covid page for the cancellation terms that were applied during the 2020 crisis.
-However any future terms will depend on the French legislation in force at the time.
+We will update this as soon as the situation and French legislation becomes clear for 2021.